Last updated

 Countries

-All countries in this API are represented using two-letter country codes as defined by the ISO 3166-1 alpha-2 standard.
-These codes provide a concise and internationally recognized way to identify countries.
-For example, DE represents Germany, FR represents France, and US represents the United States.
+All countries in the API are represented using two-letter codes as defined by the ISO 3166-1 alpha-2 standard.
+This concise, internationally recognized format ensures consistency throughout our API.
+For example:

-For a complete list of country codes and more information about the standard, please refer to the ISO 3166-1 alpha-2 Wikipedia article.
+For a complete list of country codes, please refer to the ISO 3166-1 alpha-2 Wikipedia article.

 JSON